 9. Take some water.

-There are water fountains around the trail, but they’re far apart, so fill your bottle when you find them, but don’t plan on relying on the fountains alone.
-Dogs can get a drink at the base of the water fountains, but you might also bring a folding bowl in case Rover gets thirsty between fountain stops.
+There are water fountains around the trail, but they’re some distance from each other.
+So, fill your bottle when you have an opportunity.
+In addition, don’t plan on relying on the fountains alone.
+Dog bowls are available at the base of the fountains, but you might want to carry a folding bowl with you, in case Rover gets thirsty between fountain stops.

 10. The forecast is mostly sunny.

 Yikes.
 Nobody wants to ruin a great trip to Austin by getting a painful sunburn.
-Unless it’s dead of winter, however, the hike-and-bike trail at Lady Bird Lake is place where you could definitely get one.
-You should be okay with some sunscreen, hat and sunglasses.
+And the trail around Lady Bird Lake is a place where you could definitely get one.
+You should be okay with a hat, sunglasses and some sunscreen, though.

 11. Restaurants are off the beaten path.

-The geographic location of the Ann and Roy Butler Hike-and-Bike Trail can be a little deceiving when it comes to planning lunch.
-If you get way over from the north side onto a long stretch of boardwalk on the south, and then decide you want to eat at a fun place near the Capitol Building, lunch is definitely not happening for a while.
-Been there, done that.
+The geographic location of the Ann and Roy Butler Hike-and-Bike Trail can be a little deceiving when it comes to planning to grab lunch.
+If you hike way over from the north side onto a long stretch of boardwalk on the south, and then decide to eat at a fun place near the Capitol Building, lunch is definitely not happening for a while.
+Been there, done that. 🙂

 12. Emergencies occur.

-I’m sure there are ways to get off the trail and call a cab or use an app on your phone to get a ride should you or one in your party have an incident of some kind that requires help; however, places to exit the trail don’t seem very apparent.
-Therefore, if you’re not familiar, treat your walk around the water like you would any other lengthy hike, taking your own fitness level into account and not overestimating your stamina, especially in the end-of-summer heat.
-Know your limits and those of the people who go with you.
+I’m sure there are ways to get off the trail and call a cab or use an app on your phone to get a ride.
+I, thankfully, have not needed to find out.
+Things happen, though.
+So, just be aware that should omeone in your party have an incident that requires help, places to exit the trail aren’t very apparent.
+If you’re not familiar, treat your walk about the water like you would any other lengthy hike.
+Take yours and your party’s fitness level into account.
+Don’t overestimate the level of everyone’s stamina, especially in the heat of the summer.
+Know your limits and those of the people who go along with you.